-A third party for a State election is defined as any entity other than a candidate, registered political party or an associated entity (of a registered political party).
+A third party for an election is defined as any entity other than a candidate, registered political party or an associated entity (of a registered political party).
 It may include an individual.

 An entity will be identified as a third party where:

 - the entity publicly canvasses issues relevant to the election for consideration by electors voting in the election.
 These issues may not clearly support a particular political party or candidate, but rather implore electors to make an informed decision in line with current election matters.